sarahpeng/4.0-bound-squad/README.md

 **Domain of Interest**

 Children are a large portion of our world population.
 Our interest and field of domain is focused on Human Children.
 Within this domain, there are a variety of measurements that leaves us open space to do research.

 Examples of data driven project we found related to this domain are:
 * The birth rates and fertility datasets that surround children.
 * The names used for children.
 * The amount spent on children within an age range.
 * Top diseases children have.

+The data-driven questions we hope to answer about this domain are:
+* What diseases do children have in relation to their income?
+* Where are children located for high and low child murder rates?
+* What gender of children tend to die most?